apache/spark/python/docs/source/user_guide/pandas_on_spark/types.rst

 decimal.Decimal   DecimalType(38, 18)
 ================= ===================

-For decimal type, Koalas uses Spark's system default precision and scale.
+For decimal type, pandas APIs on Spark use Spark's system default precision and scale.

 You can check this mapping by using `as_spark_type` function.